Universities and careers

 In the Sixth Form, pupils prepare for life after school, with the emphasis being on securing the best university places and working towards the most fulfilling job opportunities.
 The girls receive regular talks and impartial advice about their Higher Education options.
 They come to the Senior Library for careers advice whenever they need it, and to explore the excellent careers resources.
 Information is available on everything from open days and scholarships to applications and gap year projects.
 Regular meetings with tutors help the girls to focus on the UCAS application process from an early stage, and their progress is carefully monitored by the Director of Sixth Form and his team.
 Speakers from universities come in to talk about the admissions process, and our excellent Inspirational Women series of talks provides a wide range of first-hand advice and careers experience.
 The school’s Alumnae Association holds a biennial careers conference, at which the girls can talk directly to their predecessors about their experiences.
 The result of all this is that the girls make choices that are fully informed, ambitious, realistic, and right for them.
 When they come back as alumnae, we are always very proud of how warmly and positively they talk to the girls who are here now and following in their footsteps.

-University destinations for our 2019 leavers were as follows:
+University destinations for our 2020 leavers are as follows:

-70% of the year group achieved places at Russell Group universities: Oxford, Cambridge, Durham, Warwick, UCL, Imperial College, Exeter, Edinburgh, York, Birmingham, Bristol, Manchester and Newcastle.
+82% of the year group achieved places at Russell Group universities: Oxford, Cambridge, Durham, LSE, UCL, King’s, Imperial, Exeter, Edinburgh, Bristol, Manchester, Cardiff, Sheffield and Newcastle.